1. Types of breast reconstruction

 Breast and Cosmetic Implant Registry (BCIR)

-Since October 2016, anyone who has had breast reconstruction using a tissue expander or breast implant in England will be asked for their permission to have this recorded on a national registry.
+Since October 2016, anyone who has had breast reconstruction using a tissue expander or breast implant in England has been asked for their permission to have this recorded on a national registry.
 This is so that details of patients can be easily found if implants ever need to be recalled or removed.
+Since January 2019 this is now automatically recorded.
 Talk to your specialist if you would like to know more about this.

 A commonly used reconstruction technique uses flaps of your own tissue (with or without an implant), including the skin, fat and sometimes a muscle.
 This can be taken from your back or lower abdomen, or from the inner thigh or buttock.
 This is then reshaped to form the new breast.
 Because the skin used is taken from another area of the body, it may be a slightly different shade or texture to the rest of the breast.